Homemade Butter Caramels With Pink Sea Salt Recipe

 - Continue to boil over medium-low heat for 10-30 minutes, stirring only when necessary to keep candy from sticking to sides and bottom of pot, until mixture reaches 248 degrees Fahrenheit on a candy thermometer, or firm ball stage. (see tips #5 & 6, above)

-- Carefully pour caramel into prepared pan. (see tip #9, above)
+- Carefully pour caramel into prepared pan. (see tip #9, below)

 - Refrigerate caramel for 30 minutes to an hour, until firm but still warm.
 Do not allow it to cool completely or it will be difficult to slice.